Email Sender Name and Sender Email Settings

 - whether the sender email address is valid and accepted

-- whether SMTP is required instead of the default mail function
+- whether SMTP is required instead of the default WordPress mail function

-- whether any firewall, spam rule, or server restriction is blocking delivery
+- whether any firewall, spam rule, or server restriction is blocking email delivery

 For the best results:

-- configure SMTP if your hosting provider requires it
+- Use SMTP if your hosting provider or email provider requires it.